oméga 3 bienfaits santé

 • Reduce the risk of myocardial infarction (heart attack).

-• Fight obesity.
+• Combat obesity.

 • Alleviate depression.